-Belagavi is fortunate to have followed all traditions and customs with gusto, preserving our rich heritage.
-Our parents, grandparents, aunts and neighbors help us in knowing and following our rich customs.
-They knew that festivals and traditions bring people closer, spread joy and enable us to strengthen as a society.
-But several people are clueless about how to go about celebrating Diwali, apart from the traditional delicacies.
+Belagavi is truly fortunate to have embraced and upheld all of our traditions and customs with great enthusiasm, thus preserving our rich heritage.
+Our parents, grandparents, aunts, and neighbors play a crucial role in teaching us about our customs and guiding us to follow them.
+They understand that festivals and traditions bring people together, spread happiness, and strengthen our society.
+However, many individuals are unaware of how to properly celebrate Diwali, beyond indulging in traditional delicacies.

 1. Lights and Lanterns – Diwali is all about Lights.
-Don’t sit at home, come out and head towards Maruti Galli and grab your favourite earthen lamps, lamp holders, tea lights, Akash Kandil and more.
+Don’t sit at home, come out and head towards Maruti Galli and grab your favorite earthen lamps, lamp holders, tea lights, Akash Kandil, and more.
 A small lamp and lantern at your door have the strength to brighten the whole house.

 2. String lights – Bapat Galli, Kadolkar Galli, Maruti Galli and elsewhere you will find starry strings of lights.
 Pick some bright sparkling ones in an assortment of colors and deck up your living room and outdoors for the perfect Diwali- wali feel